ToniWonKanobi/theoveranalyzed.net/drafts/leaving-squarespace-part-iv-making-camel-my-own.md

 <hr class="small" />

 There are other aspects of TheOverAnalyzed that took some tweaking.
 I might detail those changes someday.
-But the bulk of the changes I made to Camel are in this post.
+But the bulk of the changes I made to underlying structure Camel are detailed in this post.

 [^la]: I'll talk more my CSS philosophy/changes in a future post.
 [^sa]: Appending `--save` marks the package as a dependency in Camel's `package.json`, which is important if you actually want the plugin to work.